Arij-AYED/Chatbot-AI/README.md

 3.Think: Sends your text to Google Gemini with a preconfigured system instruction (acting as a travel agency assistant).
 4.Speak: Reads out the AI response using pyttsx3.
 5.Context: Keeps a conversation history so responses are context-aware.
+---

 ### Features

-+Voice input & output — talk to the bot like a real assistant +Text feedback in the console
++ Voice input & output — talk to the bot like a real assistant
++ Text feedback in the console
-+Context-aware responses using Gemini 1.5 Flash
++ Context-aware responses using Gemini 1.5 Flash
-+Fast, lightweight, and easy to run
++ Fast, lightweight, and easy to run
-+Secure API key stored in environment variables
++ Secure API key stored in environment variables
+---

 ### Error handling for speech recognition or network issues